The platforms, apps and tools I pay for (and the ones I don’t)

 When it comes to choosing tools, my advice is to ascertain what it is you (or your client) want to achieve first and THEN find the right tool for the job.

-* Affiliate disclosure – many of these links on this page are affiliate links which means I may receive a small commission if you decide to buy from them.
-My reputation is extremely important to me and I only recommend products and services that I either use myself and/or know will help you.
+* Affiliate disclosure – some of these links on this page are affiliate links, which means I may receive a small commission if you decide to buy from them.
+My reputation is extremely important to me, and I only recommend products and services that I either use myself and/or know will help you.

 Looking to start your own VA business?